OpenAF/openaf-opacks/oafproc/docs/USAGE.md

   * A single string with an OID
   * Multiple lines each with just an OID
-  * An array of OID strings
+  * A JSON/SLON/YAML array of OID strings
-  * A map with OID string values
+  * A JSON/SLON/YAML map with OID string values

 The 'insnmpsec' (in case of version 3 or newer) entry should be a JSON/SLON map with: